Key Witness (1960 film): Production

 It was one of two films Hunter made for Karlson, the other being Hell to Eternity.

+The film featured the Charles Wolcott instrumental "Ruby Duby Du" as leitmotif.
+The Song hit the US Hot 100 and peaked at #41.
+The young femme fatale of the gang was named Ruby accordingly.

 Reception

 According to MGM records, the film earned $360,000 in the US and Canada and $450,000 in other countries, resulting in a loss of $496,000.
 Reviews generally praised the film, although The Hollywood Reporter and Variety criticized its element of racism.

 Writing in The New York Times, reviewer Howard Thompson praised the film, saying "If 'Key Witness' could be better, we don't know how."
 He also noted, "...this little picture is fast, tough, tight, sickeningly real to watch and wonderfully well put together."